tutek1/DTLabs/06_AI-BeehaveSteering/lab06.md

 ![](img/Arrival.png)

 #### How it works?
-When outside of the `slowing_radius` the force is the same as `Seek`.
+When outside the `slowing_radius` the force is the same as `Seek`.
 While inside the slowing radius, the force is adjusted to counter the current velocity, which results in the enemy slowing down.

 ### My own steering: Hover